 Another important tool authorized by CEPA is a substance classification list which classifies those substances that are toxic to human, or non-human, organisms.
 If a substance is found to be toxic or presents some form of risk, the substance will undergo a screening level risk assessment which tests whether the substance is, in fact, toxic or has the ability to become toxic.
 Following this test, and if a substance is determined to be toxic, it can be added to CEPA’s Schedule 1 or ‘List of Toxic Substances’.

-If a substance is added to this list, it triggers the requirement for a risk management plan.
-These plans are designed to protect the environment and human health and are unique to each individual substance.
+If a substance is added to this list, it triggers further action including the creation of regulations, pollution plans, or environmental emergency plans to manage and mitigate risk.
 Risk management plans may include regulations, pollution prevention plans, environmental emergency plans, guidelines, codes of practice, and administrative agreements, all with the goal of controlling toxic substances.

 In addition to regulating substances currently being used and sold in Canada, CEPA regulates any new substances being introduced into Canada and requires that before being manufactured or imported, new substances are properly assessed for toxicity.